gemini-duke/geminiEDA/README.md

 ## Acknowledgments

-The `geminiEDA` package was developed by [Your Name] as part of the [GEMINI project].
-Special thanks to the contributors and the open-source community for their valuable input and support.
+The `geminiEDA` package was developed by Joao Vitor Perez de Souza as part of the GEMINI group.